About CRAN

 We stand with Indigenous and minority communities who have been unjustly burdened by environmental harm for generations.
 These vulnerable communities are hit hardest by man-made climate change, and we’re not here to just watch.
 Environmental issues are economic and health issues that affect us all.

-We are Climate Revolution, and we’re committed to fighting for environmental justice and sustainability for every community.
+We are CRAN, and we’re committed to fighting for environmental justice for every community.

 Our Demands